Thenkasi Pattanam: Production

 The film was a remake of Malayalam film of same name, and Manoj Kumar was signed on to direct its Tamil version.
-Vijayakanth was initially cast in a lead role, before he and the director both backed out.
+R. Sarathkumar was initially cast in a lead role, before he and the director both backed out.
 Rafi-Mecartin, who handled the original, was later approached to direct the Tamil version.
 Sarathkumar and Napoleon was chosen to portray lead roles.
-Samyuktha Verma made her debut in Tamil with this film reprising her role from original.
+Samyuktha Verma made her debut in Tamil with this film by reprising her role from original film and also marked her only Tamil film she has been acted till date.

 The film's shooting took place in and around the outskirts of Palakkad, Quilon, Thenkasi, Ambasamudram, Udumalaipettai, Coimbatore, Tirunelveli and Pollachi cities.

 Soundtrack

 All the songs were composed by Suresh Peters retaining all the tunes from original.
 This was Suresh Peter's second film in Tamil as composer and second collaboration with Sarathkumar after Coolie (1995).

 Reception

 Chennai Online wrote "The film is meant to be a laugh riot, but the laughs are hard to come by."
 The Hindu wrote "Thenkasi Pattanam" is a colourful mela ... action-filled and humorous."
+Cinesouth wrote "The story?
+It has a strong stage drama feel.
+We wonder what would have happened had Vivek and the songs not spun their magic on the film and rescued it from disaster.
+It's hard to digest".